 One of the more high-profile visitors to attend Clemson’s game against Pittsburgh on Saturday was Lyn-J Dixon.
-The 2018 three-star running back from Taylor County High in Butler, Ga., has seen his stock on the recruiting trail rise over the past several months.
+The 2018 four-star running back from Taylor County High in Butler, Ga., has seen his stock on the recruiting trail rise over the past several months.

 It was Dixon’s first time on campus since the Dabo Swinney Camp in June.

 “I enjoyed it very much,” Dixon said during an interview with The Clemson Insider.

 Clemson’s historic pregame tradition caught Dixon’s eye the most.

 “Watching Clemson come down the hill (was the highlight),” Dixon said.
 “Their walk out.”

 Dixon carries offers from Alabama, Florida, Georgia, Georgia Tech, Missouri, Oklahoma, South Carolina, Tennessee and Virginia Tech.